Fedora 23 set up

 $ netstat -lt | grep smtp

-Configure postfix mta
+<...>Configure postfix mta

 $ sudo alternatives --config mta

-Test, opening with email client after sending it.
+<Choose sendmail.postfix in dialog/menu>Test, opening with email client after sending it.

-$ echo 'Test email body' | mail -s 'Test email subject' $(whoami)@localhost
+$ echo 'Test email body' | mail -s 'Test email subject' $(whoami)@localhostSend root email to other user

 Edit /etc/aliases

-root: <your username>
+root: <your username>Run

 $ sudo newaliases